 Academic service-Learning is a specially designed model of experiential-learning in which students engage in meaningful activities that address a community-identified social issue, problem, or need.
 It is a structured leaning experience that combines community service with explicit learning objectives, preparation, and reflection.
 Students involved in service-learning are expected not only to provide direct community service but also to learn about the context in which the service is provided, the connection between the service and their academic coursework, and their roles as citizens (Connors, Henry, & Seifer, 2000, Jacoby, et al., 1996).

-The Office of Service-Learning and Civic Engagement facilitates relationships between Faculty and community organizations for the purpose of providing structured experiences outside of the classroom that align with the curricular learning taking place inside the classroom.
+The Office of Service-Learning and Civic Engagement facilitates relationships between University faculty and community organizations for the purpose of providing structured experiences outside of the classroom that align with the curricular learning taking place inside the classroom.
 It is through the integration of an academically rigorous model of learning that reflection assists the student in achieving learning outcomes that help encourage civic responsibility.